 Administering Entity: The County's Community Development Department and Public Works Department will work together to directly manage all public infrastructure improvement activities.
 Contractors will be procured to carry out the actual labor and construction/installation of the to-be-identified activities.
 Public infrastructure activities are not scheduled to commence until after the residential buy-out program is completed.
-Therefore, it is estimated that these activities would begin in late 2017 or early 2018 and should be completed by the end of 2019.
+The County will seek a waiver for the extension of time for the expenditure of these project funds due to environmental delays.
+The project is anticipated to conclude by the end of May 2025.

-Proposed Start/End Dates: January 2019 - December 2020
+Proposed Start/End Dates: January 2020 - May 2024

-Geographic Area Served: Low-to-Moderate Income Census Tracts within Lexington County that experienced storm damage.
-The Challedon neighborhood is likely to be the primary focus of CDBG-DR infrastructure improvements.
+Geographic Area Served: Low-to-Moderate Income Census Tracts within Lexington County that experienced storm damage will be primary focus for infrastructure improvements.

-Funding Allocated: The County has allocated \$3,737,830 or 17.5% of total allocation for infrastructure improvements within the impacted LMI areas.
+Funding Allocated: The County has allocated \$3,955,078.12 or 18.5% of total CDBG-DR funding for this project with 100% of the allocation for infrastructure improvements located within the impacted LMI areas.